OCHA-DAP/hdx-python-scraper/docs/main.md

         date_col: "#date"
         date_type: "date"

-In the imperial mini scraper, output_columns and output_hxltags are defined which specify which columns and HXL tags in the HXLated file should be used rather than using all HXLated columns.
+In the imperial configurable scraper, output_columns and output_hxltags are defined which specify which columns and HXL tags in the HXLated file should be used rather than using all HXLated columns.

      imperial: